Corona Rigidity: The origins of rigidity questions in -algebras

-Inner automorphisms of coronas of separable \cstar-algebras are topologically trivial (we always consider the multiplier algebra with the Borel structure induced by the strict topology).
-One might be tempted to take inner automorphisms as a definition of algebraically trivial automorphisms on corona algebras.
-This would however produce a notion which is completely useless on abelian coronas, since in the commutative setting the only inner automorphism is the identity.
-In this case, once again we turn to topology and try to generalise the notion of `almost permutation'.
-The following definition was given in~\cite{FaSh:Rigidity}.
+Inner automorphisms of coronas of separable \cstar-algebras (considered with the Borel structure induced by the strict topology) are topologically trivial.
+Adopting the notion of inner automorphisms as algebraically trivial ones is however futile in the abelian setting since the only inner automorphism of an abelian \cstar-algebra is the identity.
+The definition of algebraically trivial is thus given by generalising the concept of `almost permutation' (appearing in ~\cite{FaSh:Rigidity}) as follows.

 \begin{definition} Let $X$ and $Y$ be a second countable locally compact noncompact spaces.
 A homeomorphism $\Phi\colon\beta X\setminus X\to\beta Y\setminus Y$ is said to be \emph{algebraically trivial} if there are open sets with compact closure $K_X\subseteq X$ and $K_Y\subseteq Y$ and a homeomorphism $\Phi_*\colon X\setminus K_X\to Y\setminus K_Y$ such that $\beta\Phi_*=\Phi$ on $\beta X\setminus X$. \end{definition}